MrDrakify/vanilla-world-edit-datapack/README.md

 # vanilla-world-edit-datapack
-A Datapack for Minecraft Java Vanilla that works in versions 1.13 and above.
+A Datapack for Minecraft Java Vanilla that provides World Edit-like tools that work in versions 1.13 and above.